 Alicia Di Stefano is a relatively new face around the Bergeron Centre, starting her role as Student Life Coordinator in the Student Welcome and Support Centre about two-and-a-half months ago.

-She’s the boots on the ground person interacting with students and supporting various initiatives, clubs and activities across the Lassonde School of Engineering, including Lassonde Student Government, summer bootcamps and Week Zero, the School’s orientation week.
+She’s the boots-on-the-ground person interacting with students and supporting various initiatives, clubs and activities across the Lassonde School of Engineering, including Lassonde Student Government, summer boot camps and Week Zero, the School’s orientation week.

 No stranger to York, Alicia has a BA and master’s degree in Theatre & Performance Studies from the University’s School of Arts, Media, Performance and Design where she later worked for several years in event administration before coming to Lassonde.

 While her career trajectory has veered slightly, Alicia hasn’t strayed far from the world of theatre and performance.
 When she’s not busy organizing an event or liaising with a group of energetic student volunteers, Alicia spends her time steadfastly conceptualizing, organizing and executing a clown cabaret, the Red Nose Cabaret, which takes place at Artscape Youngplace in the Sweet Action Theatre roughly four times per year.

 An experienced theatrical clown, improviser and stand-up comedian, we caught up with Alicia to learn more about her passion project and the world of theatrical clowning, a marginalized and often misunderstood art form.